Wisdom

 Psalm 51:16

-Clarifies that God does not delight in animal sacrifices, directly leading to the heart-focused truth of verse 17.
+David declares that God does not delight in sacrifice, setting up the deeper truth of verse 17 about the heart.

 Psalm 51:18